anjkrish2608/WeatherDashboard/README.md

 ## Challenges faced

 Throughout the creation of this website I faced many challenges.
 The greatest challenge I faced was the search button, due to my error in skim reading I focused majority of my week on the function relating to a premade search history.
 However as I later found out this search list is meant to accumulate after using the button.
+Thankfully I have since been able to correct this error at the expense of the search history buttons not functioning.

 ## Credits